Fast gradient-free optimization of excitations in variational quantum eigensolvers: ExcitationSolve algorithm

 where $\bm c$ is a $5^D$-dimensional real-valued vector and $\mathcal M$ denotes the index set of the $|\mathcal{M}|=D$ simultaneously varied parameters.
 Consequently, the full reconstruction of the energy landscape requires a total of $5^D-1$ new energy evaluations.
 Once reconstructed, we can classically find the minimum of the energy landscape, our method of choice is detailed in Sec.~\ref{sec:classical_min_analytic_energy_function}.

 The exponential number of energy evaluations in the number of parameters hinders multi-parameter ExcitationSolve from being always blindly employed.
 Nonetheless, it offers a useful tool when employed in the right place.
-Figure \ref{fig:1D+CD_vs_2D} demonstrates a perfect example of when a single application of a 2D optimization not only requires significantly fewer resources than the individual 1D optimization to converge, but also finds the global minimum instead of a local one.
+Figure \ref{fig:1D+CD_vs_2D} demonstrates an example of when a single application of a 2D optimization not only requires significantly fewer resources than the individual 1D optimization to converge, but also finds the global minimum instead of a local one.
+Again, this specific example is fabricated through a random three-qubit Hamiltonian.
 Generally, it can possibly set the optimizer on a more profitable path any time the 1D optimization reaches a local minimum that it cannot escape.
-To complete the scope of applicability of ExcitationSolve, Sec.~\ref{sec:multi_occ} covers the most generic case of a multi-parameter optimization where each parameter may occur multiple times.
+To complete the scope of applicability of ExcitationSolve, Appendix~\ref{sec:multi_occ_multi_param} covers the most generic case of a multi-parameter optimization where each parameter may occur multiple times.